-Icelandic and Norwegian are both languages which have evolved from Old Norse which was the language spoken by the Vikings.
+Icelandic and Norwegian are both languages that evolved from Old Norse, the language spoken by the Vikings.

-Iceland was first settled in 874 by Ingólfur Arnarson, a Norseman who came from a city which is today part of Norway.
+Iceland was first settled in 874 by Ingólfur Arnarson, a Norseman who came from a city that is today part of Norway.

 Because of its secluded location, as an Island nearly 1000 km from Norway, Iceland has been relatively sheltered from foreign linguistic influences.
 Compared to Norwegian, the Icelandic language has remained much closer to Old Norse.

 Icelandic and Norwegian have had over 1000 years to diverge in different directions from their common linguistic ancestor.
 This raises the question as to how similar contemporary Icelandic is to contemporary Norwegian.

 There are a lot of similar vocabulary words between Icelandic and Norwegian.
 These shared words are often spelled slightly differently.